wilcocsjr/flexible-area-card/README.md

 The "automatic" mode is intelligently designed to find and display all **Light Groups** and **Scenes** associated with an area, providing the most actionable controls without any manual configuration.

 ![Flexible Area Card Screenshot](https://user-images.githubusercontent.com/3356254/187915392-1a8470a1-7786-43b7-a3a8-e1de32e91547.png)
 *(This is an example image.
-You should replace `screenshot.png` with an actual screenshot of your card in action!)*
+You should replace this with a screenshot of your card in action!)*

 ## Features